publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch20/schI/m__us_usc_t2_s900.md

     The Balanced Budget Act of 1997, referred to in subsec. (c)(4)(F), (17), is [Pub.
 L. 105–33][/us/pl/105/33], Aug.
 5, 1997, [111 Stat.
 251][/us/stat/111/251].
 For complete classification of this Act to the Code, see Tables.

     The Congressional Budget Act of 1974, referred to in subsec. (c)(19), is titles I through IX of [Pub.
 L. 93–344][/us/pl/93/344], July 12, 1974, [88 Stat.
 297][/us/stat/88/297], as amended.
 Title V of the Act, known as the Federal Credit Reform Act of 1990, was added by [Pub.
-L. 101–508, title XIII, § 13201(a)][/us/pl/101/508/s13201/a], Nov.
+L. 101–508, title XIII][/us/pl/101/508/tXIII], § 13201(a), Nov.
 5, 1990, [104 Stat.
 1388–609][/us/stat/104/1388-609], and is classified generally to subchapter III (§ 661 et seq.) of chapter 17A of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 621 of this title][/us/usc/t2/s621] and Tables.

  __Codification__

     Subsection (a) of this section, which provided a partial table of contents for this subchapter, was omitted from the Code.

     [Pub.
-L. 101–508, § 13101(b)][/us/pl/101/508/s13101/b], transferred [section 257(12) of Pub.
+L. 101–508][/us/pl/101/508], § 13101(b), transferred [section 257(12) of Pub.
 L. 99–177][/us/pl/99/177/s257/12], which was classified to [section 907(12) of this title][/us/usc/t2/s907/12], to subsec. (c)(21) (now (c)(19)) of this section.

  __Amendments__

     2013—Subsec. (c)(4)(D) to (F).
 [Pub.
 L. 113–67][/us/pl/113/67] added subpars.
 (D) to (F).

     2011—Subsec. (c)(4).
 [Pub.
-L. 112–25, § 102(1)][/us/pl/112/25/s102/1], added par.
+L. 112–25][/us/pl/112/25], § 102(1), added par.
 (4) and struck out former par.
 (4) which defined the terms “category”, “highway category”, “mass transit category”, “conservation spending category”, “Federal and State Land and Water Conservation Fund sub-category”, “State and Other Conservation sub-category”, “Urban and Historic Preservation sub-category”, “Payments in Lieu of Taxes sub-category”, “Federal Deferred Maintenance sub-category”, and “Coastal Assistance sub-category” and provided a special rule for outlays in excess of the discretionary spending limit for the highway or mass transit category.

     Subsec. (c)(8)(C).
 [Pub.
-L. 112–25, § 102(2)][/us/pl/112/25/s102/2], substituted “the Supplemental Nutrition Assistance Program” for “the food stamp program”.
+L. 112–25][/us/pl/112/25], § 102(2), substituted “the Supplemental Nutrition Assistance Program” for “the food stamp program”.

     Subsec. (c)(14).
 [Pub.
-L. 112–25, § 102(3)][/us/pl/112/25/s102/3], added par.
+L. 112–25][/us/pl/112/25], § 102(3), added par.
 (14) and struck out former par.
 (14) which read as follows: “The term ‘outyear’ means, with respect to a budget year, any of the first 4 fiscal years that follow the budget year.”

     Subsec. (c)(20), (21).
 [Pub.
-L. 112–25, § 102(4)][/us/pl/112/25/s102/4], added pars.
+L. 112–25][/us/pl/112/25], § 102(4), added pars.
 (20) and (21).

     2010—Subsec. (c)(18).
 [Pub.
 L. 111–139][/us/pl/111/139] substituted “the expenses of the Federal deposit insurance agencies” for “the expenses the Federal deposit insurance agencies”.

     2005—Subsec. (c)(4)(B).
 [Pub.
-L. 109–59, § 8001(b)(1)(A)][/us/pl/109/59/s8001/b/1/A], substituted “the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users:” for “the Transportation Equity Act for the 21st Century and the Surface Transportation Extension Act of 2004, Part V and the Surface Transportation Extension Act of 2003:” in introductory provisions.
+L. 109–59][/us/pl/109/59], § 8001(b)(1)(A), substituted “the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users:” for “the Transportation Equity Act for the 21st Century and the Surface Transportation Extension Act of 2004, Part V and the Surface Transportation Extension Act of 2003:” in introductory provisions.

     Subsec. (c)(4)(B)(v) to (vii).
 [Pub.
-L. 109–59, § 8001(b)(1)(B)][/us/pl/109/59/s8001/b/1/B], added cls. (v) to (vii).
+L. 109–59][/us/pl/109/59], § 8001(b)(1)(B), added cls. (v) to (vii).

     Subsec. (c)(4)(C).
 [Pub.
-L. 109–59, § 8001(b)(2)][/us/pl/109/59/s8001/b/2], added heading and text of subpar.
+L. 109–59][/us/pl/109/59], § 8001(b)(2), added heading and text of subpar.
 (C) and struck out former subpar.
 (C) which provided that the term “mass transit category” referred to the budget accounts as listed in cls. (i) to (vi) that were subject to the obligation limitations on contract authority provided in the Transportation Equity Act for the 21st Century, the Surface Transportation Extension Act of 2004, Part V, and the Surface Transportation Extension Act of 2003, or for which appropriations were provided pursuant to authorizations contained in those Acts, with certain exceptions, and that such term also referred to the Washington Metropolitan Transit Authority account (69–1128–0–1–401) only for fiscal year 1999 only for appropriations provided pursuant to authorizations contained in [section 14 of Public Law 96–184][/us/pl/96/184/s14] and [Public Law 101–551][/us/pl/101/551].

     2004—Subsec. (c)(4)(B).
 [Pub.
-L. 108–310, § 10(c)(1)][/us/pl/108/310/s10/c/1], inserted “and the Surface Transportation Extension Act of 2004, Part V” after “Century”.
+L. 108–310][/us/pl/108/310], § 10(c)(1), inserted “and the Surface Transportation Extension Act of 2004, Part V” after “Century”.

     Subsec. (c)(4)(C).
 [Pub.
-L. 108–310, § 10(c)(2)(A)][/us/pl/108/310/s10/c/2/A], inserted “and the Surface Transportation Extension Act of 2004, Part V” after “provided in the Transportation Equity Act for the 21st Century”.
+L. 108–310][/us/pl/108/310], § 10(c)(2)(A), inserted “and the Surface Transportation Extension Act of 2004, Part V” after “provided in the Transportation Equity Act for the 21st Century”.

     [Pub.
-L. 108–310, § 10(c)(2)(B)][/us/pl/108/310/s10/c/2/B], which directed the substitution of “those Acts” for “that Act”, could not be executed because the words “that Act” did not appear subsequent to amendment by [Pub.
+L. 108–310][/us/pl/108/310], § 10(c)(2)(B), which directed the substitution of “those Acts” for “that Act”, could not be executed because the words “that Act” did not appear subsequent to amendment by [Pub.
 L. 108–88][/us/pl/108/88].
 See 2003 Amendment note below.

     2003—Subsec. (c)(4)(B).
 [Pub.
-L. 108–88, § 10(c)(1)][/us/pl/108/88/s10/c/1], inserted “and the Surface Transportation Extension Act of 2003” after “Century”.
+L. 108–88][/us/pl/108/88], § 10(c)(1), inserted “and the Surface Transportation Extension Act of 2003” after “Century”.

     Subsec. (c)(4)(C).
 [Pub.
-L. 108–88, § 10(c)(2)][/us/pl/108/88/s10/c/2], inserted “and the Surface Transportation Extension Act of 2003” after “Century” the first place it appears and substituted “those Acts” for “that Act”.
+L. 108–88][/us/pl/108/88], § 10(c)(2), inserted “and the Surface Transportation Extension Act of 2003” after “Century” the first place it appears and substituted “those Acts” for “that Act”.

     2000—Subsec. (c)(4)(E) to (K).
 [Pub.
 L. 106–291][/us/pl/106/291] added subpars.
 (E) to (K).

     1998—Subsec. (c)(4).
 [Pub.
-L. 105–178, § 8101(c)][/us/pl/105/178/s8101/c], designated existing provisions as subpar.
+L. 105–178][/us/pl/105/178], § 8101(c), designated existing provisions as subpar.
 (A) and added subpars.
 (B) to (D).

     Subsec. (c)(4)(C).
 [Pub.
-L. 105–178, § 8101(f)][/us/pl/105/178/s8101/f], as added by [Pub.
-L. 105–206, § 9013(b)][/us/pl/105/206/s9013/b], in introductory provisions, substituted “Century or” for “Century and” and “as amended by the Transportation Equity Act for the 21st Century” for “as amended by this section”, and inserted concluding provisions.
+L. 105–178][/us/pl/105/178], § 8101(f), as added by [Pub.
+L. 105–206][/us/pl/105/206], § 9013(b), in introductory provisions, substituted “Century or” for “Century and” and “as amended by the Transportation Equity Act for the 21st Century” for “as amended by this section”, and inserted concluding provisions.

     1997—Subsec. (a).
 [Pub.
 L. 105–33][/us/pl/105/33], §§ 10204(a)(2), 10208(a)(2), amended table of contents.
 See Codification note above.

     Subsec. (b).
 [Pub.
-L. 105–33, § 10202(a)][/us/pl/105/33/s10202/a], substituted present text for former text which read as follows: “This subchapter provides for the enforcement of the deficit reduction assumed in House Concurrent Resolution 310 (101st Congress, second session) and the applicable deficit targets for fiscal years 1991 through 1995.
+L. 105–33][/us/pl/105/33], § 10202(a), substituted present text for former text which read as follows: “This subchapter provides for the enforcement of the deficit reduction assumed in House Concurrent Resolution 310 (101st Congress, second session) and the applicable deficit targets for fiscal years 1991 through 1995.
 Enforcement, as necessary, is to be implemented through sequestration—

     “(1) to enforce discretionary spending levels assumed in that resolution (with adjustments as provided hereinafter);